-Head lice: If children have head lice they will not be excluded from school but their family will be informed (either discreetly at collection time by the class LF or LSA, or a call to the family from the office).
-They are required to treat the infestation, ideally by thoroughly combing through the hair with a nit comb, using tea tree oil and conditioner.
+Head lice: If children have head lice they will not be excluded from school but their family will be informed by the school and are required to treat the infestation.

 Lost and Found

 Lost and found boxes are located on the shelves in the canteen.
 All lost and found items that are unclaimed at the end of a learning block will be donated to a local NGO.